 - Release Date: October 20, 2006

-Why It’s Worth Playing: These are some of the most creative and chaotic multiplayer brawlers ever made.
+Why It’s Worth Playing: Arena fighters are few and far between, and Power Stone remains one of the genre’s high-water marks.
+It’s pure, unfiltered fun—easy to learn, hard to put down, and tailor-made for portable play with friends.
 And this is the only way to officially play them outside the Dreamcast.
 That alone makes it essential.

 Fight Night Round 3